KQM-git/TCL/characters/electro/lisa.md

 {% tab title="C2" %}
 ### **Electromagnetic Field**

 Holding **Violet Arc** has the following effects:
-• Increases DEF by 25%.
+* Increases DEF by 25%.
-• Increases Lisa's resistance to interruption.
+* Increases Lisa's resistance to interruption.

 {% endtab %}

 {% tab title="C3" %}
 ### **Resonant Thunder**

 Increases the Level of **Lightning Rose** by 3.
 Maximum upgrade level is 15.

 {% endtab %}

 {% tab title="C4" %}
 ### **Plasma Eruption**

 Increases the number of lightning bolts released by **Lightning Rose** by 1-3.

 * The description is misleading. **Plasma Eruption** changes the number of lightning bolts to 1-3, not 2-4 as implied by the wording.
   * For more details, see the [full entry](../../evidence/characters/electro/lisa.md\#c4-description-and-actual-effects-are-miscommunicated) in Lisa's Evidence Vault.
 * In tight enemy groups, **Plasma Eruption** can quadratically increase the damage of **Lightning Rose** due to the AoE of each lightning bolt released.

 {% endtab %}

 {% tab title="C5" %}
 ### **Electrocute**

 Increases the Level of **Violet Arc** by 3.
 Maximum upgrade level is 15.

 {% endtab %}

 {% tab title="C6" %}
 ### **Pulsating Witch**

-When Lisa takes the field, she applies 3 stacks of **Violet Arc’s Conductive** status onto nearby opponents.
+When Lisa takes the field, she applies 3 stacks of **Violet Arc**'s **Conductive** status onto nearby opponents.
 This effect can only occur once every 5s.

 {% endtab %}
 {% endtabs %}